sokvebolkol/midterm-php-project-sms/README.md

-# School-Management-System
+# Student-Management-System

-School Management System In PHP and mysql
+Student Management System In PHP and mysql